How to Format a Number with VBA in Excel (4 Methods)

 VBA Code to format the number using Format function

-If you have written the code and run it, this will be your dataset where you can see various formatting of numbers.
+If you have entered the code and run it, this will be your dataset where you can see various numbers formatted.

 Formatted number using VBA Format function